Everything You Need to Know About Importing Electronics from China to India

 • In India, certain product categories need to be mandatorily stamped with the ISI mark before being supplied; these are electronic goods, cement, batteries, medical products such as X-ray machines, iron and steel products, chemicals, fertilizers, and toys.

-• Such products can be registered with BIS by their Importers with the Foreign Manufacturers Certification Scheme.
+• Such products can be registered with BIS by their Importers with the FMCS BIS Certification.

-• A manufacturer is qualified for the license under this scheme if and only if he has facilities located outside India and corresponding to compliance with the BIS quality standards, and has, at his premises, necessary production facilities, production processes, quality control, and testing capabilities.
+• A manufacturer is qualified for the license under this scheme if and only if he has facilities located outside India and corresponding to compliance with the BIS quality standards, and have, at their premises, necessary production facilities, production processes, quality control, and testing capabilities.

 • Also, importers can be registered under this scheme voluntarily to certify other products.